 - Extremely short, bite-sized lessons (~5 minutes)

-- Duolingo makes the learning process fun (sort of like a game)
+- Duolingo makes the learning process fun (like a game)

 - Decent speech recognition technology